jayarajporoor/code_embedding/README.md

 * Function calls are abstracted using the parameter and return types and attached to invoke instructions.
 * Class name is attached to the 'new' instruction.
+* Parameter and return types from function definition is not currently used.

 Features: